-Where a member of staff raises a grievance during the capability procedure, the capability procedure may be temporarily suspended in order to deal with the grievance.
+Where an employee raises a grievance during the capability procedure, the capability procedure may be temporarily suspended in order to deal with the grievance.
 Where the grievance and capability cases are related, it may be appropriate to deal with both issues concurrently.